Reinforcement Learning with Dual-Observation for General Video Game Playing: RL with Dual-observation

 \subsection{Tile-vector Encoded Inputs}

-The GVGAI framework represents game maps or levels with tile-based map~\cite{schaul2013video}.
-These tiles, either for different types of sprites or for accessible areas, have a predefined, fixed size of $10$*$10$~\cite{perez2019general}.
-Hence, \emph{Arcane} converts the RGB images into tile-based matrices, on which one-hot encoding can easily apply.
+The GVGAI platform represents levels with tile-based maps~\cite{schaul2013video,schaul2014extensible}.
+Those tiles, either for different types of sprites or for accessible areas, have a predefined, fixed size of $10 \times 10$~\cite{perez2019general}.
+Hence, we convert the RGB images into tile-based matrices as input, on which one-hot encoding can be easily applied.

-Before training, we collect all distinct tiles that could appear in GVGAI games to build a \textbf{tile dictionary}, in which each element is a tuple of $<$\emph{tile image}, \emph{code}, \emph{reference vector}$>$.
-A $code \in \mathbf{N}$ identifies a unique $10$*$10$-pixel \emph{tile image}.
-For each tile, five pixels are selected from its $4^{th}$ row with a stride of $2$, and another five are selected from its $5^{th}$ column with a stride of $2$.
-For each of the selected $10$ pixels, its averaged RGB value is calculated as $\frac{1}{3}(v_R+v_G+v_B)$, where $v_R$, $v_G$ and $v_B$ refer to the red, green and blue values of the pixel, respectively.
-As a results, a \textbf{reference vector} composed of $10$ averaged RGB values is obtained.
-The use of reference vector for tile is for compressing the state space.
-The tile dictionary is further used for state comparison.
+All distinct tiles appeared in the training levels have been collected to build a \textit{tile dictionary}, which is a set of $\langle$\emph{code}, \emph{reference vector}$\rangle$ tuples.
+The $code \in \mathbf{N}$ identifies a unique $10 \times 10$-pixel \emph{tile image}.
+For each tile, 5 pixels are selected from its $4^{th}$ row with a stride of $2$, and another 5 are selected from its $5^{th}$ column with a stride of $2$.
+For each selected $10$ pixels, its averaged RGB value is calculated as $\frac{1}{3}(v_R+v_G+v_B)$, where $v_R$, $v_G$ and $v_B$ refer to the red, green and blue values of the pixel, respectively.
+As a result, a \emph{reference vector} composed of $10$ averaged RGB values is obtained.

-At every game tick during training or testing, the two RGB images of transformed global and local observations are considered as $\frac{h_g}{10}$*$\frac{w_g}{10}$ and $\frac{h_l}{10}$*$\frac{w_l}{10}$ grids of tiles, respectively.
-The blank space added during transformation, which is not part of the game screen, are replaced by $0$.
+At every game tick during training or testing, the two RGB images of transformed global and local observations are considered as $\frac{h_g}{10} \times \frac{w_g}{10}$ and $\frac{h_l}{10} \times \frac{w_l}{10}$ grids of tiles, respectively.
+The blank spaces added during transformation, which are not part of the game screen, are replaced by zeros.
 For both grids, we can easily calculate the corresponding RGB-value vector for every tile inside and find its closest reference vector in the dictionary, measured by the Manhattan distance.
-Then, the tile-based grids are converted to two matrices of tile codes (i.e., integers).
+Assuming that some unexpected tiles may appear in the test levels, we find the closest tile with distance between reference vectors instead of simply finding the code with the same reference vector.
+Then, the tile-based grids are converted to two matrices of tile codes, i.e., integers.
 Finally, one-hot encoding is applied.
-Since there are no more than $16$ tile types in each game, the size of final matrix is $\frac{h_g}{10}$*$\frac{w_g}{10}$*$16$ for the transformed global observation and $\frac{h_l}{10}$*$\frac{w_l}{10}$*$16$ for the local one.
+Since there are no more than $16$ tile types in each game, the size of final matrix is $\frac{h_g}{10} \times \frac{w_g}{10} \times 16$ for the transformed global observation and $\frac{h_l}{10} \times \frac{w_l}{10} \times 16$ for the local one.